bbatsov/batsov.com/_posts/2011-04-29-one-shell-to-rule-them-all.md

 ## Epilogue

 There is no easy way to sum up everything that makes zsh great in a single blog post.
 I'll try to expand and improve it in time.
 I hope I've whetted your appetite to try out zsh.
-If you like it well enough(of which I'm most certain you should have a look at the resources in the end as well).
+If you like it well enough (of which I'm most certain) you should have a look at the resources in the end as well.